gka/chroma.js/docs/src/index.md

 ### scale.domain
 #### (domain)

 You can change the input domain to match your specific use case.
+If called with no arguments, `scale.domain` returns the original array of positions along the scale where the color ramp was sampled.

 ```js
 // default domain is [0,1]